A new way to evaluate G-Wishart normalising constants via Fourier analysis: Transforming the integral using Fourier analysis

 An explicit formula for $\mathcal I_{\G^*}(\beta, I_6)$ can be found using (\ref{eq:chordalA}).
 The integrals with respect to $t_1$ and $t_3$ can be solved using the integral representation of the hypergeometric function ${}_2F_1$.
 Thus, we are left with a one-dimensional integral:

-As a demonstration, we compare the numerical integration of (\ref{I6comp}) with the values obtained by Monte Carlo integration \cite{Atay-Kayis,mw19} of Equation (\ref{eq:Iintegraldef}) in Figure~\ref{fig:C6_complementb}.
+Although we could reduce the 3-dimensional integral to one-dimensional analytically, the resulting integrand with squared hypergeometric functions does not immediately appear to be tractable.
+It is straightforward to perform a series expansion of the hypergeometric functions and integrate term-by-term, though for computation it is easiest to perform numerical integration.
+As a demonstration, we therefore compare the numerical integration of (\ref{I6comp}) with the values obtained by Monte Carlo integration \cite{Atay-Kayis,mw19} of Equation (\ref{eq:Iintegraldef}) in Figure~\ref{fig:C6_complementb}.
 While there is good agreement between these two approaches, ours is numerically exact (without stochastic noise) and much more computationally efficient. \end{example}